idfy-io/docs/dealer.md

 1. Create a unique alphanumeric string of at least 25 characters, 1 digit and both upper-/lowercase letters. \(You cannot reuse a pollkey twice\)
 2. Setup onboard url with a pollkey.
 For example: [https://onboard.idfy.io/register?dealer=48911379-477d-4d3c-8bec-e3be65a50d0e&disablenotifications=true&pollkey=tstuauhsdB8oksadkoå3s2pokoksdofksdpofkPOKPOKPOKPOKPOKPOÅk2](https://onboard.idfy.io/register?dealer=48911379-477d-4d3c-8bec-e3be65a50d0e&disablenotifications=true&pollkey=tstuauhsdB8oksadkoå3s2pokoksdofksdpofkPOKPOKPOKPOKPOKPOÅk2)
 3. After the account is created you have 3 minutes to get the response.
-Retrieve the result at https://signereonboardingapi.azurewebsites.net/api/dealer/onboardingdata/\[pollkey\].
+Retrieve the result at [https://signereonboardingapi.azurewebsites.net/api/dealer/onboardingdata/\[pollkey\](https://signereonboardingapi.azurewebsites.net/api/dealer/onboardingdata/[pollkey\)\].
    | Status code | Explanation |
    | :--- | :--- |
    | 200 | Ok, the response is included |
    | 404 | The data has not been created yet/ or does not exist |
    | 410 | The data is expired and has been deleted |

-4.
+The poll model looks the same as the webhook model.

 #### Error codes